 - Add the sugar and water to the pan and mix well.
 Keep stirring continuously to avoid any lumps.

 - Keep cooking and stirring the mixture until it starts to leave the sides of the pan and becomes thick and glossy.
 This should take about 15-20 minutes.

 - Grease a plate with ghee and pour the hot Mysore Pak mixture onto it.
 Spread it evenly using a spatula or the back of a spoon.

 - Let it cool for a few minutes, and then cut into pieces using a knife.

 - Allow it to cool completely before serving.

 - Enjoy your delicious homemade Mysore Pak!

 Mysore Pak is traditionally served as a dessert.
-You can serve it as is or along with a scoop of vanilla ice cream or a dollop of whipped cream for added richness.
+You can serve it as is along with a scoop of vanilla ice cream or a dollop of whipped cream for added richness.

 During festivals or special occasions, you can serve it as part of a festive platter that includes other Indian sweets and snacks like laddus, jalebis, and namak pare.

 Crushed Mysore Pak can be used as a topping on ice cream, cakes, or puddings to add a unique Indian twist to your desserts.